glyh/ulrs/README.md

 It should work for any lisps or their dialects, as long as it support nREPL.

+## Project status

+Archived.
+I personally did not found this is useful, because the REPL integration inside of IDEs/Editors are so powerful. there's really no reason to use a standalone RPEL.

 ## RoadMap
 - [x] Basic readline functions
 - [x] Syntax highlight